Biased elementary doctrines and quotient completions: Quotient completion

+We now examine the universal property of the biased elementary quotient completion, which differs from the universal property stated in Theorem \ref{thm:elementary-quotient-completion-universal-property}.
+This distinction is not surprising, as a similar issue arises in the universal property of the exact completion for categories with weak finite limits.
+Indeed, as noted by Carboni and Vitale in \cite[\S 3.3]{carboni1998regular}, the exact completion construction for categories with weak finite limits yields a canonical functor"

-that can not be the unit of a biadjunction between the 2-category of exact categories and exact functors, denoted by \textbf{EX}, and any definable 2-category of weakly lex categories, denoted by \textbf{WLEX}.
-However, the authors consider a special class of functors called \textit{left coverings}, namely those functors $F:\CC\to \mathcal{A}$ from a wlex category $\CC$ to an exact category $\AA$ such that the image $F(L)$ of a weak limit of a diagram $\mathcal{L}:D\to \CC$ factors through the limit of $F\mathcal{L}$ by a regular epimorphism, and provide a universal property of the exact completion in the sense of \cite[{Theorem 29}]{carboni1998regular} that we recall below.
+that can not be the unit of a biadjunction between the 2-category of exact categories and exact functors, denoted by \textbf{EX}, and any definable 2-category of categories with weak finite limits, denoted by \textbf{WLEX}.
+However, the authors consider a special class of functors called \textit{left coverings}, namely those functors $F:\CC\to \mathcal{A}$ from a category $\CC$ with weak finite limits to an exact category $\mathcal{A}$ such that the image $F(L)$ of a weak limit of a diagram $\mathcal{L}:D\to \CC$ factors through the limit of $F\mathcal{L}$ by a regular epimorphism, and provide a universal property of the exact completion in the sense of \cite[{Theorem 29}]{carboni1998regular} that we recall below.
 We refer to \cite{vitale1994left} for further details.

-\begin{thm}{(Carboni and Vitale).} Let $\CC$ be a weakly left exact category and let $\mathcal{A}$ be an exact category.
+\begin{thm}{(Carboni and Vitale).} Let $\CC$ be a category with weak finite limits and let $\mathcal{A}$ be an exact category.
 The exact completion $\Gamma$ induces an equivalence between the category of left covering functors from $\CC$ to $\mathcal{A}$, and the category of exact functors from $\CC_{ex}$ to $\mathcal{A}$.
 The same holds for the regular completion, with respect to any regular category $\mathcal{A}$. \end{thm}

 Taking advantages of the above result, we now define in the context of the biased elementary doctrines the analogous of left covering functors.
 From condition \ref{item:weakelementarydoctrine-3'} of Definition \ref{dfn:weakelementarydoctrine} we obtain a canonical 1-arrow